TechForJustice/Datasets-API-Tech-Resources/Current-Solutions-and-Apps.md

 <li><a href="https://www.healthlawyers.org/hlresources/PI/Pages/ProBonoToolkit.aspx">American Health Lawyers Association Pro-Bono Kit</a> (for health lawyers)</li>
 <li><a href="http://cambridgelaw.org/paperhealth/">PaperHealth</a> - an app specifically created for residents of Massachusetts.
 It enables the user to create a "living will" and lets them assign theiw own HealthCare Proxy</li>
 <li><a href="http://www.augmedix.com/">Augmedix</a> - give health care providers a team of real-time, quality-controlled, and customized remote scribes, accessed through Google Glass</li>
+<li><a href="http://www.snapfresh.org">SnapFresh</a> - service which finds the closest places that accepts EBT cards</li>
+<li><a href="https://www.mrelief.com/#?category=All">mRelief</a> - a non-profit organization that provides an easy to use online and text messaging tool for low-income Americans to find out if they qualify for social services</li>
 <br>
 </ul>
 # GOVERNMENT (EDITS NEEDED)